JulienLach/FicheQS/README.md

 ### Backend setup

-TypeScript configuration for the backend was created with:
+TypeScript configuration for the backend was created with :

 `npm install -D typescript @types/node`
 `npx tsc --init`

-The tsconfig.json is customized with:
+The tsconfig.json is customized with :

 -   ES2020 target for modern JavaScript features
 -   NodeNext module system for ESM compatibility